Houston, we had a problem

 By conducting in-depth, empathy-driven conversations, we identified why users didn’t realize the full potential of their tools and how we could create a more seamless, efficient experience.

-I translated our research into detailed personas, current and future-state journey maps, and a prioritized feature list.
+I translated our research into detailed personas and a prioritized feature list.

 Personas helped us understand user motivations, frustrations, and workflows across different roles.